 Administration of 500 ml saline (NaCl 0.9 %) is regarded as an empiric, first-line therapeutic and diagnostic measure.
-Especially when arterial underfilling and baroreflex and/or CP reflex deactivation are thought to be relevant, i.v. saline corrects the initial disturbance leading to hyponatremia/SIADH.
+Especially when arterial underfilling and baroreflex and/or CP reflex deactivation are thought to be relevant, i.v. saline corrects the initial disturbance that led hyponatremia/SIADH.
 This relates, strictly speaking, to volume regulation and respective reflex stimulation.
 Isotonic saline may not resolve hyponatremia in cases of ongoing urine concentration with urine osmolality exceeding 400 mosm/kg.

-In addition, described а water-load test as in www.endotext.org, NEUROENDOCRINOLOGY, HYPOTHALAMUS, AND PITUITARY, chapter 2, may be performed at the next morning under utmost scrutiny and precaution, in the hospital.
+In addition, a water-load test as described in www.endotext.org, NEUROENDOCRINOLOGY.
+HYPOTHALAMUS, AND PITUITARY may be performed the next morning under utmost scrutiny and precaution, in the hospital.
 The water-load test relates to the fact that normal subjects excrete 78-82% of the ingested water load within 4 hours due to AVP suppression.
 In patients with SIADH, the expected urine amount within 4 hours is reduced to 30-40%.
 However, the test involves a massive water intake in a short period of time and, therefore, is not considered a safe procedure for the majority of patients for the following three reasons:

-- 1) In SIADH patients, a relative intravascular overhydration will be enhanced - 2) An underlying cardiac co-morbidity may be adversely affected - 3) The water challenge may lead to a deterioration of hyponatremia including the risk of symptoms such as epileptic convulsions
+- In SIADH patients, a relative intravascular overhydration will be enhanced. - An underlying cardiac co-morbidity may be adversely affected. - The water challenge may worsen the hyponatremia increasing the risk of symptoms such as epileptic convulsions.

-Therefore, in the majority of patients with hyponatremia suspected to have SIADH, this test can be replaced by the following 3rd and 4th diagnostic step (below).
+In the majority of patients with hyponatremia suspected to have SIADH, this test can be replaced by the following 3rd and 4th diagnostic step (below).
 The water-load test only adds information in hospitalized individuals free of cardiac conditions presenting with rather mild hyponatremia in whom the 4th step usually will not be performed.
 Again, the physician has to weigh risks and benefits of this water challenge versus alternate diagnostic steps (step 3, step 4 below).